 How To Make Kisir?

 OK, now it’s time for a little technique!
-Just a few moments of attentiveness will ensure that your savoury kisir salad is just as fluffy and flavorful as it would be at a Turkish restaurant of your dreams!
+Just a few moments of attentiveness will ensure that your savoury kisir salad is just as fluffy and flavorful as it would be at the Turkish restaurant of your dreams!
 Here’s how easy it is to make kisir:

 - Draw out the nutty flavours of the bulgur by toasting the grain in olive oil.